The image of executives is male

 Think manager, think male

 While modern developments in gender mainstreaming and gender equality policy may have had an impact on this, it is likely to be more long-term as gender role models have generally proved to be very resilient to change.

-think-manager-think-male Phanomen, which Virginia E. Schein 1996 has made known, is still found in recent studies.
+The think-manager-think-male phenomenon, which Virginia E. Schein made known in 1996, can still be found in current studies.

 Should career women behave masculine?